-Day Mortgagee Action 61 The Mortgagee must conduct or make a Reasonable Effort to arrange the Loss 01 Mitigation Consultation with the Borrower no later than this date.
-The Mortgagee must report the appropriate Default Reason Code for the Default in SFDMS.
-90 The Mortgagee must have evaluated all loss mitigation options to determine whether any are appropriate.
+Day Mortgagee Action 32- 60 The Mortgagee must send the following: Delinquency Notice Cover Letter; and Save Your Home: Tips to Avoid Foreclosure (form HUD-2008-5-FHA).
+45 The Mortgagee should begin analysis to identify appropriate loss mitigation options, if any.
+If unable to reach the Borrower(s), the Mortgagee must perform an Occupancy Inspection.
+61 The Mortgagee must conduct or make a Reasonable Effort to arrange the Loss Mitigation Consultation with the Borrower no later than this date.
+90 The Mortgagee must report the appropriate Default Reason Code for the Default in SFDMS.
+The Mortgagee must have evaluated all loss mitigation options to determine whether any are appropriate.
 The Mortgagee must reevaluate the Borrower for loss mitigation each month thereafter.